 Sauschuck and Cote said getting those additional troopers would not affect the plan to rein in call-sharing agreements.
 They said they have no cost-saving estimate on the plan, which Cote said is mainly being done to improve “quality of life” for troopers who must be called out off-hours or for overtime work in these remote areas.

-Some legislators may try to use the budget process to ensure costs shift to counties too quickly.
+Some legislators may try to use the budget process to ensure costs do not shift to counties too quickly.
 Rep. Ted Kryzak, R-Acton, said the Mills administration should send money appropriated for current rural coverage to the counties if it is going to drive changes to the agreements.